20 Hours / 20 CEs

 • Intended Audience

-This training is designed for mental health professionals who conduct or plan to conduct forensic evaluations, with a focus on the use of the MMPI-2-RF in criminal and civil legal contexts.
-The program is suitable for clinicians at all career stages, from beginners to advanced practitioners, and is particularly relevant for those working in forensic and legal settings such as courts, correctional facilities, and other environments where forensic assessments are performed.
+This training is intended for mental health professionals at all stages of their careers who conduct or plan to conduct forensic evaluations, with a particular focus on the use of the MMPI-2-RF in criminal and civil legal contexts.
+It is especially relevant for specialists in forensic psychology and personality assessment, as well as clinicians seeking to refine their skills in forensic and legal environments.

 • Experience Level